NetsBlox/NetsBlox/src/client/notes.md

         + It will be a combination of the "Sign in" and Open project screen
             + Size and layout of the Sign in menu but the selection options of the Open Project menu
             + There have to be more tools for this kinda stuff...

+## Messages
++ Game types should have an agreed upon message type

 ## Checkpoints:
 + Import libraries for paradigm